-Have a working knowledge of how the Local Borough of Hammersmith and Fulham conducts a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so.
+Have a working knowledge of how LBHF conduct a child protection case conference, and a child protection review conference and be able to attend and contribute to these effectively when required to do so.

 Ensure each team member has access to and understands this child protection policy and procedures, especially new and part time team members, and keeps a record of this understanding on our Training log.